How to Package OOH for Modern Media Planners

 From there, inventory needs to be structured to support flexible packaging:

-• Standardized impression calculations across environments
+Standardized impression calculations across environments

-• Clear availability signals that can be surfaced in planning systems
+Clear availability signals visible across planning systems

-• Operational logic that allows inventory to be substituted or reallocated without disrupting delivery
+Operational logic that allows inventory to be substituted or reallocated without disrupting delivery

 From inventory visibility to operational flexibility